Inductively coupled plasma mass spectrometry: Plasma torch

+F: the plasma torch (the discharge).

 The plasma used in an ICP-MS is made by partially ionizing argon gas (Ar → Ar^{+} + e^{−}).
 The energy required for this reaction is obtained by pulsing an alternating electric current in load coil that surrounds the plasma torch with a flow of argon gas.

 After the sample is injected, the plasma's extreme temperature causes the sample to separate into individual atoms (atomization).
 Next, the plasma ionizes these atoms (M → M^{+} + e^{−}) so that they can be detected by the mass spectrometer.

 An inductively coupled plasma (ICP) for spectrometry is sustained in a torch that consists of three concentric tubes, usually made of quartz.
 The two major designs are the Fassel and Greenfield torches.
 The end of this torch is placed inside an induction coil supplied with a radio-frequency electric current.
 A flow of argon gas (usually 14 to 18 liters per minute) is introduced between the two outermost tubes of the torch and an electrical spark is applied for a short time to introduce free electrons into the gas stream.
 These electrons interact with the radio-frequency magnetic field of the induction coil and are accelerated first in one direction, then the other, as the field changes at high frequency (usually 27.12 MHz or 40 MHz).
 The accelerated electrons collide with argon atoms, and sometimes a collision causes an argon atom to part with one of its electrons.
 The released electron is in turn accelerated by the rapidly changing magnetic field.
 The process continues until the rate of release of new electrons in collisions is balanced by the rate of recombination of electrons with argon ions (atoms that have lost an electron).
 This produces a ‘fireball’ that consists mostly of argon atoms with a rather small fraction of free electrons and argon ions.